|Artillery and Armoured Fighting Vehicles preserved in New England 1: Maine

 Towed 155-mm M1917 Field Gun employed in Coastal Defence.
 (Library of Congress Photo)

 A plaque next to one of the fort's remaining buildings states that it housed towed 155-mm guns following the First World War.
 These weapons, based on the French 155-mm GPF gun used by the Coast Artillery in that war, were adopted to introduce mobility to US coast defenses.
 Circular concrete platforms called "Panama mounts" were constructed at Fort Baldwin in Phippsburg, Maine and at Biddeford Pool to allow more effective use of these guns.
 A four-gun battery of these weapons, most likely from Fort Williams, was deployed to Fort Baldwin from early 1942 to 17 January 1944.
 Fort Williams served as the headquarters of the Harbor Defenses of Portland throughout the Second World War.
 By the middle of the war the last of the coastal artillery pieces (except Battery Keyes' two 3-inch guns) were removed due to age and obsolescence.

 3-inch gun M1903 on masking parapet mounts.
-(War Department Photos)
+(US War Department Photos)

 3-inch guns, Fort Casey, Whidbey Island, Washington.
 (Articseahorse Photos)